Yohimbe is the name of the bark of a tall evergreen tree

 Is it only for men or does it also work in women?

 Yohimbe herb is often thought of for male erectile function.
 Most people don't realize that this herb is also a sexual stimulant in women.
 Women like the enhanced sensation and engorgement of genital organs that it provides, as long as the dose is kept low to prevent the adverse reactions discussed below.
+Passion Rx with Yohimbe is preferred by users much more than a yohimbe product by itselt.

 Rx with Yohimbe extract -- Medical Doctor formulated for Men and